Updated April 1, 2020.

 Therefore, a high degree of critical consciousness amongst consumers is increasingly important, as well as an adequate and up to date legislation regarding personal data, data tracking and sharing of data.

-To see the check the cookies and tracking of any website, check out our free cookie audit tool.
+To see the check the cookies and tracking of any website, scan with Cookiebot's cookie checker for free today.